Englishman in New York: Musical content

 The song is in the key of B minor, and uses mainly the same chord progression throughout, Em - A - Bm (except in the bridge).
 These chords' functions are iv - VII - i.
 The soprano saxophone that plays over the song uses mainly notes of the B minor scale.

 In the bridge the chords change to D - A - Bm - F#, G - A - F# - Bm.
 This corresponds with III - VII - i - V, VI - VII - V - i.

+Critical reception

+Music & Media labeled "Englishman in New York" as their single of the week, calling it a "commercial track" with a "sunny by even so melancholic chorus and a playful jazzy interlude" that would make it "perfect for European radio".
+Billboard characterised it as a "languid and fluid item from the recent Grammy winners "...Nothing Like The Sun"."

 Music video

 The music video for "Englishman in New York" was shot in black-and-white and was directed by American director David Fincher, and featured scenes of Sting and his band in New York (primarily Branford Marsalis playing sax), as well as the elusive Quentin Crisp.
 At the end of the video, after the song fades, an elderly male voice says: "If I have an ambition other than a desire to be a chronic invalid, it would be to meet everybody in the world before I die... and I'm not doing badly."
-In 2011, the official video was replaced with a version without the male voice.